 If there is an actual surplus determined during the travel portion of the program, the faculty leader, in consultation with Education Abroad, has the following options to use the actual surplus:

-- Use the actual surplus in case of emergency
+- Use the actual surplus for program financial support

 - Add additional/unplanned student program activities